PKizzle/dns/README-diff-with-v1.md

 - IsDuplicate is gone in favor of Compare and a full support for the `sort.Interface`, so you can just sort RRs in an RRset.
 This also simplified the DNSSEC signing and make wireformat even less important.
 - Copied, sanitized and removed tests that accumulated over 16 years of development.
+- Escapes in domain names is not supported.
+This added 50-100% overhead in low-level function that are often used in the hot path.

 ## Setting EDNS0